-We measure the temperature drop (ΔT) across the indoor coil(s) at the time of the inspection and our observations have been recorded in this report.
+We measure the temperature drop ( $\Delta T$ ) across the indoor coil(s) at the time of the inspection and our observations have been recorded in this report.
 It is pointed out that our measurements of the cooling performance of the equipment is only at a "point in time", and cannot reflect whether the equipment has been recently serviced, or what the future performance of the equipment will be after the day of the inspection.
 Further investigation with the homeowner is recommended to determine when the equipment was last serviced.

+1: Low temperature drop

+The system had a less than normal temperature differential across the evaporator coils (less than 16 degrees).
+Have a service company find the source of the problem and provide a cost estimate to make any necessary repairs.

+Obtain Cost Estimate

-☑ ☐ ☐ C. Duct System, Chases, and Vents
+C. Duct System, Chases, and Vents

-Comments: Type: Flex Duct
+Type: Rigid and Flex Duct

 Duct Work - Acceptable: